cheddar-me/pecorino/README.md

 Once the installation is done you can use Pecorino to start defining your throttles.
 Imagine you have a resource called `vault` and you want to limit the number of updates to it to 5 per second.
 To achieve that, instantiate a new `Throttle` in your controller or job code, and then trigger it using `Throttle#request!`.
 A call to `request!` registers 1 token getting added to the bucket.
 If the bucket would overspill (your request would make it overflow), or the throttle is currently in "block" mode (has recently been triggered), a `Pecorino::Throttle::Throttled` exception will be raised.

+We call this pattern **prefix usage** - apply throttle before allowing the action to proceed.
+This is more secure than registering an action after it has taken place.

 ```ruby
 throttle = Pecorino::Throttle.new(key: "vault", over_time: 1.second, capacity: 5)
 throttle.request!